Hip-hop dance: History

 Hip-hop dance is a fusion dance genre with influences from older street dance styles created in the 1970s.
 These include uprock, breaking, and the funk styles.
-Breaking was created in The Bronx, New York in the early 1970s.
-In its earliest form, it began as elaborations on James Brown's "Good Foot" dance which debuted in 1972.
-Breaking at this period was not primarily floor-oriented as seen today; it started out as toprock which dancers perform while standing up.
-An influence on toprock was uprock which was created in Brooklyn, New York.
+Breaking was created in The Bronx, New York, in the early 1970s.
+In its earliest form, it began as elaborations on James Brown's "Good Foot" dance, which debuted in 1972.
+Breaking at this period was not primarily floor-oriented as seen today; it started out as toprock, which dancers perform while standing up.
+An influence on toprock was uprock, which was created in Brooklyn, New York.
 Uprock looks similar to toprock, but it is more aggressive and looks like a fight.
 Uprock is also performed with partners, but in toprock—and in breaking in general—each person takes turns dancing.
-In 1973, DJ Kool Herc invented the break beat.
-A break beat is a rhythmic, musical interlude of a song that has been looped over and over again to extend that instrumental solo.
+In 1973, DJ Kool Herc popularized the break beat.
+A break beat is a rhythmic, musical interlude of a song that has been looped over and over again to extend that instrumental solo, because "breaks" were seen as the part of the song best to dance to, in the 1970's DJ's started using two copies of the same record to mix them, extending the break, this was known as Beat juggling.
+This interluding, which had previously been used in Funk and Soul songs, inspired this musical evolution.
 Kool Herc did this to provide a means for dancers who attended his parties to demonstrate their skills.
 B-boy and b-girl stands for "break-boy" and "break-girl"; b-boys and b-girls dance to the break of a record.
 Further influenced by martial arts and gymnastics, breaking went from being a purely upright dance style—toprock only—to becoming more floor-oriented.